matteoredaelli/qsense/README.md

 # Usage

-Look at USAGE.txt file or the source file qsense/command_line.py for details.
+Look at USAGE.txt file (and the source file qsense/command_line.py for details).

 # Examples